Is All-Clad cookware worth it? Why is it so expensive? What makes All-Clad better than other brands?

 Do not run cold water on them immediately after cooking.
 The rapid change in temperature can cause warping.
 I’ve made this mistake a few times and got away with it, but the best practice is to take the pan off the heat and let it cool down naturally before rinsing with water.

-What to Do If You Scorch Your All-Clad Cookware?
+What to Do If You Scorch an All-Clad Pan?

 So, you decide to dismiss our advice, and you cook on high heat or crank the oven above 600 degrees.
 All of a sudden, your pan looks like it has been scorched in a fire.